dfighter1312/data-science-collection/Topic 12 - MLFlow/README.md

 **The problem used for creating models:**
 - Prediction of Wild Blueberry Yield (from [Kaggle](https://www.kaggle.com/competitions/playground-series-s3e14)) - using Machine Learning models.
 - Electric Power Prediction - using Deep Learning lightweight models.
-- Sentiment Analysis - using LLM.

 **Functionalities explored with MLFlow:**
 1. Experiment Tracking from Notebooks.
 2. Serving Models.
-3. Setting things up with a docker-compose file (all resources are on local).
+3. Setting things up with a docker-compose file.
-4. Setting things up with a docker-compose file (all resources are on AWS).

 ## How to run this repository?